 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Commission only has one item that qualifies for reporting in this category.
 It is comprised of certain items related to the measurement of the net pension asset/liability.
-It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension asset/liability measurement date, which will be recognized as a reduction of the net pension asset/liability next fiscal year.
+This includes differences between expected and actual experience.
+It is also comprised of contributions to the pension plan made during the current year and subsequent to the net pension asset/liability measurement date, which will be recognized as a reduction of the net pension asset/liability next fiscal year.
 For more detailed information on these items, reference the pension note.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Commission has one type of item that qualifies for reporting in this category.
 Certain items related to the measurement of the net pension asset/liability are reported as deferred inflows of resources.
-These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
+These include changes in assumptions and the net difference between projected and actual earnings on pension plan investments.
 For more detailed information on these items, reference the pension note.